 When foundations begin to sink, it’s usually because voids exist underneath the concrete slab, and until the soil is reinforced and those voids are filled, it will be impossible to restore the foundation to its previous level of elevation without the use of underpinnings.

 Mudjacking and polyurethane injection (or polyjacking) work to fill the voids in the soil under the structure, and help halt the unfolding catastrophe.
 Mudjacking lifts the concrete foundation up on a densely-packed, swelling wave of slurry (a mixture of hard fill including mud, sand, cement, crushed limestone, etc.), while polyurethane injection raises the concrete by utilizing dense, durable, environmentally-safe polyurethane foam.

 In each case, holes are drilled in the floor that penetrate through the concrete foundation and into the sunken spaces below (mudjacking holes are bigger and harder to patch).
 The slurry or foam is then injected in massive, concentrated quantities, enough to fill the underlying cavities and gradually lift the foundation (and all the weight above it) back to an adequate position.
 Once the technicians monitoring the procedure are satisfied they’ve added enough foam or slurry to support the concrete slab indefinitely, they will fill and repair the injection holes so the home’s floor looks as good as new.

 These technologies are designed to restore sunken concrete foundations, but they can also lift many other concrete installations that might suffer the same fate.
-Polyurethane injection can be used to repair sinking swimming pools, roads, patios, sidewalks, driveways, garage floors or even outdoor basketball courts quickly and efficiently.
+Polyurethane injection can be used to repair sinking swimming pools, roads, patios, sidewalks, driveway leveling, garage floors or even outdoor basketball courts quickly and efficiently.

 A Comparative Analysis

 While these two concrete lifting technologies are roughly analogous in function and short-term effectiveness, there are some differences between mudjacking and polyurethane injection you should take into account before you choose one over the other.